 Another Finder improvement is Quick Look, which provides a fast preview of any document in the Finder.
 Pressing the spacebar with a file selected presents a preview of the file’s contents.
 This preview includes the capability to play QuickTime movies and page through multi-page documents.
 Apple will provide Quick Look support for common document types, like Microsoft Word and Excel, PDF, text, movie, and image files, and will offer a plug-in architecture for developers to build their own Quick Look preview interfaces.
-Clearly, Steve’s documents are prettier than ours, but Quick Look may still prove useful for examining documents quickly without having to launch the associated application.
+Clearly, Steve’s documents are prettier than ours, but Quick Look may still prove useful for examining documents quickly without having to launch

 The popularity of iTunes is having a notable effect on the Finder, with an iTunes-like sidebar that contains top-level items labeled Devices (disks), Shared (networked computers), Places (folders), and Search For (essentially smart folders).
 For those who enjoy the iTunes Cover Flow feature that lets you browse by album art, Jobs said that the same option will now be available for Finder windows, letting you browse through items and even play QuickTime movies in the interface.